Testing for the full spectrum of hematologic disorders.

 and proud of the outstanding outcomes we achieve.

-hematology and hematopathogy tests performed annually
+hematology and hematopathology tests performed annually

-Hematologists and hematopathologists on staff
+hematologists and hematopathologists on staff at Mayo Clinic

-Hematology-focused algorithms to guide test ordering
+hematology-focused algorithms to guide test ordering

-physicians and scientists
+support from Mayo Clinic physicians and scientists

 Innovation and collaboration between experts

 Our laboratories are led by board-certified hematopathologists who focus on molecular diagnostics and prognostics of hematologic disorders, reviewing cases to provide interpretation of results related to clinically relevant genes.
 These experts are on call 24/7, so they are available any time you need answers.

 The right test

 at the right time